organisciak/dissertation/document/4_posterior.md

 The 'descriptions' are required but free-text, meaning they do not necessarily _describe_ the image.

 Pins are sorted into curated lists, referred to as 'boards'.
-Like pins, classification into board is not controlled.
+Like pins, classification into boards is not controlled.
 While adding a pin to a board is an act of classification, the classes are user-defined and can be created for various reason, such as quality judgments (e.g. "Neat stuff"), thematically descriptive (e.g. "dream wedding"), or miscellany of various sorts (e.g. "inspiration", "funny").
 Boards are user-specific, created by a user with a title, description, category, and optional map.